 The teaching cohort has been the biggest highlight.
 The knowledge, academic achievement, and their own careers allow students to have an insight into what their future may be like as a solicitor, commercial lawyer, defense lawyer or prosecutor.

-Activities that I have done: I am currently a Student Ambassador for the ACU Melbourne Campus.
-As a part of this job I got to other schools for presentations or expos and share my experiences and give career advice to prospective students.
+I am currently a Student Ambassador for the ACU Melbourne Campus.
+As a part of this job I go to other schools for presentations or expos and share my experiences and give career advice to prospective students.
 I also do tours and presentations for schools or other groups on campus.
 It is an amazing university job to have and it makes me fall in love with the university over and over again.

-Advice to the students thinking about studying ACU Law: It is the most rewarding field of work to be in.
-Your knowledge not only in the law expands, but your knowledge about each industry expands, from business, government sectors, medical practices, employment, etc. It does require a lot of work no doubt, but with hard work, effort and commitment it is definitely possible to exceed your potential and complete ACU Law with flying colors!
+It is the most rewarding field of work to be in.
+Your knowledge not only in the law expands, but your knowledge about each industry expands, from business, government sectors, medical practices, employment, etc. It does require a lot of work no doubt, but with hard work, effort and commitment it is definitely possible to exceed your potential and complete ACU Law with flying colours!